Data Network Services

 About the Michigan Tech Data Network

-Telcom maintains a high-performance data network which is built on an extensive wired infrastructure and available throughout all campus buildings, all university's residence halls rooms, and on-campus apartments.
+Telcom maintains a high-performance data network which is built on an extensive wired infrastructure and available throughout all campus buildings, residence halls, and on-campus university-run apartments.
 It is Telcom's goal to reliably delivery any service, on any port, anywhere on campus.
 To this end, we maintain our standards to current industry standards.
 All campus academic and administrative buildings are serviced by fiber-optic network cabling with networking connections on campus ranging from 16x1 Megabit ADSL2+ to 10 Gigabit Ethernet.

-The campus also maintains a wireless LAN network which provides subscribers with roaming access to the network using a variety of devices including PDAs and laptops.
+The campus also maintains a wireless LAN network which provides subscribers with roaming access to the network using a variety of mobile devices.

 Michigan Tech has adopted a converged network strategy to support packet voice, data, and video services on the data network.
 The primary technology deployed is Ethernet switching, which supports speeds up to 10 gigabits per second.
 The campus gateway is comprised of a carrier-grade router and bandwidth shapers to manage the off-campus traffic.
 With increased demand for networking services, additional products and services are continually being added to our suite of services.